 The University of Nevada, Reno Counseling Services acknowledges, accepts, and embraces diversity in its multiple forms, including but not limited to ability, age, cultural identity, ethnicity, gender identity and expression, language, nationality, sex, sexual orientation, socioeconomic status, race, and religion.
 We are committed to providing a safe, affirming, accepting, and empowering environment in our relationships amongst our staff and trainees as well as our clients, the university, and the community as a whole.

-Counseling Services provides education and training in multicultural competency to practicum students, doctoral interns, postdoctoral fellows, and our professional staff.
+Counseling Services provides education and training in multicultural competency to practicum students, psychology interns, postdoctoral fellows, and our professional staff.
 Counseling Services also provides services and training opportunities that encourage and educate the university community on the importance and value of multiculturalism and diversity in mental health and psychological practice.

 General Weekly Schedule of Activities/Task Expectations

-UNR Counseling Services provides year-long, full-time, 40 hour per week psychology doctoral internship positions.
+UNR Counseling Services provides year-long, full-time, 40 hour per week psychology internship positions.
 The internship is a 2000 hour experience, with the requirement of 500 hours of direct service activities.
 The following activities and tasks are expected to be accomplished on a weekly basis (average hours):

 |Activity||Fall Hours||Spring Hours|